Methodology · Operating Finance

 8. Last reviewed

 .
-Reviewed against Skok 2017, Bessemer State of the Cloud (most recent), Damodaran NYU Stern dataset (most recent annual release), and the YC post-money SAFE template (current published version).
+Reviewed against Graham 2015, Skok 2017, Murray (The SaaS CFO), Bessemer State of the Cloud (most recent), Damodaran NYU Stern dataset (most recent annual release), and the YC post-money SAFE template (current published version).
 Bedrocka Tools follows documented editorial standards.